dcos/examples/1.8/registry/README.md

 ### Pull image from local registry

-The registry in “registry.marathon.l4lb.thisdcos.directory:5000” is now available for use in your Marathon applications.
+The Docker registry at `registry.marathon.l4lb.thisdcos.directory:5000` is now available for use in your Marathon applications.
 It can be used to launch applications from the GUI or the CLI interfaces.

-### From the Marathon UI
+#### From the Marathon UI

-Simply use ```registry.marathon.l4lb.thisdcos.directory:5000``` as a prefix in the “Container Settings”/“Container Image” field in the “Services” (Marathon) form:
+Simply use ```registry.marathon.l4lb.thisdcos.directory:5000``` as a prefix in the `Container Settings`/`Container Image` field of the `Services` form:

 ![Usage: From UI](img/usage_from_ui.png)